pretix/pretix-docs/docs/guides/pretixscan/android.md

 This is useful if you are operating a single check-in for multiple events that are taking place at the same time.

-If you want to scan tickets for multiple events or event series, then you need to give your device permission for all of those.
+If you want to scan tickets for multiple events or event series, then you need to give your device permission for all of them.
-In order to do so, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.
+If you have not already done so during your initial setup, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.

 Search for the device to which you want to give permission.
 Click the :btn-icon:fa3-edit:: "edit" button next to it.